Table of Contents

 Moringa leaves lowers serum triglyceride level and serum cholesterol level.

-Researches recommends use of Moringa leaves as supplement in the treatment of different heart related complications due high lipids circulating in body.
+Researches recommends use of Moringa leaves as supplement in the treatment of different heart related complications due high lipids circulating in the body.

 Moringa leaves consumption is also beneficial in diabetes.
 In one such study, two group of people were formed.
 One group (of 30 people) with normal fasting blood sugar levels (60-120 mg/dl) and another group (13 people) with high blood sugar, fasting blood sugar levels (>120 mg/dl).
 Both groups were administered Moringa leaves tea.
 The tea was prepared using dried leaves.
 One tablespoon of leaves was mixed into a cup of hot water and brewed for 5 minutes and each respondent drank one cup of tea.
 Results showed that blood sugar levels of people in the normal group were not significantly changed 2 hours after taking the tea.
 However, for hyperglycaemic individuals, the blood sugar levels significantly dropped after 2 hours.
 On basis of this study, it can inferred that for managing diabetes and minimising its complication Moringa leaves tea can be an easy and affordable option.